 Austad's dichotomously branching diagram (figure 25.1) distinguished (1) whether polymorphisms represented genotypic versus phenotypic alternatives, (2) whether the fitnesses of each morph were expected to be equal or unequal (isogignous versus allogignous phenotypes), and (3) whether phenotypic alternatives were reversible or irreversible within individual lifetimes.
 Austad's (1984) diagram showed what researchers then and now have recognized: mating polymorphisms in which phenotypes show at least some flexibility in their expression are more common than those that do not.
-Austad (see also Dominey 1984) had begun to question whether game theory principles could be applied to the study of alternative mating strategies (or alternative reproductive behaviors, ARBs) because the assumptions required to find the evolutionary stable strategy (ESS; Maynard Smith 1982) did not always accord with data available for these polymorphisms.
+Austad (see also Dominey 1984) had begun to question whether game theory principles applied to the study of alternative mating strategies (or alternative reproductive behaviors, ARBs) because the assumptions required to find the evolutionary stable strategy (ESS; Maynard Smith 1982) did not always accord with data available for these polymorphisms.
 In particular, the average mating success of persistent phenotypes in many natural populations were not always found to be equivalent (Dawkins 1980; Thornhill 1981; Eberhard 1982).
-Then and now, equal fitnesses among morphs are a population genetic and game theory necessity if selection is to maintain genetically based polymorphism over time (Haldane & Jayakar 1963; Slatkin 1978, 1979a, 1979b; Maynard Smith 1982; Crow 1986).
-Nevertheless Austad (1984) explicitly identified a genetic-nongenetic dichotomy for alternative mating strategies consistent with Dawkins' (1980) hypothesis that fitnesses need not be equal among morphs when considering certain persistent alternative mating phenotypes (see below).
+Then and low, equal fitnesses among morphs are considered population genetic and game theory (requirement) selection is to maintain genetically based polymorphism over time (Haldane & Jayakar 1963; Slatkin 1978, 1979a, 1979b; Maynard Smith 1982; Crow 1986).
+(Yet) Austad (1984) explicitly identiled a genetic-nongenetic dichotomy for alternative nating strategies, (and formalized)(a)(hypothesis)(by) bawkins)(1980, see below))that fitnesses need not be equal among morphs when considering persisent)alternative mating(phenotypes.)